 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 61 cities.

 Finally, we ranked each city based on the percent of Asian population with a higher score being more Asian than a lower score.
-Abbeville took the distinction of being the most Asian, while Breaux Bridge was the least Asian city.
+Abbeville took the distinction of being the most Asian, while Jeanerette was the least Asian city.

 Read on for more information on how the cities in Louisiana ranked by population of Asian residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.